brandibushman/NextCentury/Streak/Multiple Properties.md

 ## Plan
 What I am going to try with this is to make a check box to indicate multiple properties or not.
 If it is selected then I will use a loop and regular expressions to make an iterative process that will create multiple urls.
 Next I will look for way to innovate and avoid errors based off of user input- a concern is if the process breaks down part way through that it will cause all of the links to no longer exist.
 Last I will try to formar the cell so that there are hyper links with property names displayed so that it is more user friendly.

-### Step 1: Innovate Current Code
+### Step 1: Observe Current Code
-Below it the current version of the Javascript URL on our current pipline.
+Below is the current version of the Javascript URL on our current pipline.

-A limitation of this is that if there were parenthesis in the property name surrounding numbers it will select those instead of the property ID number.
-We may need to get more specific. like ```\(\D*[Ii][Dd]\D*(\d*)\D*\)``` Which would allow for a lot of input error but would specifically look for "ID".
-This is something I will incorporate towards the end of this but I wanted to draw attention to that before we begin.

 ~~~
 = if ($'Property (ID: #)' && $'Billing Company (ID: #)'){